 Unfortunately, we didn’t gather enough responses from Windstream customers to provide comparative results for 2021.

 Suddenlink delivers high-speed internet thanks to its cable underpinnings.
 If you regularly stream content or hold videoconferences with coworkers, Suddenlink internet will keep you in good stead, with few stalled downloads and uploads.

 Speed: 50–100 Mbps

 Windstream delivers internet primarily through phone lines (DSL), which always produces slower speeds than cable or fiber.
 However, when budget or location constraints are an issue, Windstream will gladly stand by your side.
 It offers well-priced internet in rural locations.
 Windstream may improve in the speed category, too, once its fiber-based Kinetic Gig service becomes available in more regions.

 Suddenlink awards customers with high reliability, a quality that affects your internet connection on a consistent basis.
 Because of this higher score, you’ll experience minimal outages and little latency so you can stay focused on games, shows, or work-related tasks without interruption.

-While Windstream receives only three out of five stars for reliability, this fact could be attributed to phone lines—they’re notorious for signal interference.
+Phone lines are notorious for signal interference.
 Fortunately, signal interruptions are easily thwarted with DSL filters, which you can install yourself.
-Don’t forget Windstream’s Gig service, either.
+Don’t forget Windstream’s Kinetic Gig service, either.
 If you live in an area where it’s available, you could benefit from both high speed and reliability.